-Ceramic:
+Ceramic

-There are two values of ceramic capacitors in WTPA, 0.1uF - there are lots of them - and 20pf, of which you should have 2.
+fully patchable here are two values of ceramic capacitors in WTPA, 0.1uF - there are lots of them - and 20pf, of which you should have 2.
 The 0.1uFs get used for a lot, most often for power supply filtering (we call it bypassing).
 The two 20pFs are used to stabilize the crystal oscillator.
 Neither are polar.